battle-tactics-strategies

 The defining characteristic of Saxon encampment strategy was its mobility.
 Unlike the stone castles that later dominated, Saxon camps were designed to be moved on short notice.
 This was not a sign of weakness but a deliberate tactical advantage.
 A mobile camp allowed an army to avoid a pitched battle against a superior force, to pursue a defeated enemy into the night, or to shift position to cut an enemy’s supply lines.
 The Anglo-Saxon Chronicle records several campaigns where a king “marched with his army, and set up his camp, and then departed quickly” to confuse pursuers.

 This mobility relied on modular construction.
 Palisade sections were pre-assembled in lengths of about 2 metres, stored on wagons or pack horses, and could be erected in under an hour.
 Tents were made of waxed linen or animal hide, with internal wooden poles that fitted together without need for intricate joinery.
 Every warrior carried basic tools—hand axes, shovels, rope—so that the entire army could contribute to camp construction.
+The baggage train itself was a vital part of the encampment, often forming an inner ring of defence when wagons were drawn up in a circle (a laager formation, later more famous among the Boers but already used by the Saxons on occasion).

 Use of Surprise